Bad Season

 Bad Season is the debut mixtape by Tech N9ne released on December 23, 2010, for free digital download.
 The mixtape was presented by XXL Magazine and it was hosted by DJ Whoo Kid and DJ Scream.
 It contains 14 all-new tracks submitted by DJ Whoo Kid for Tech N9ne to rap over without prior knowledge of who produced any of the beats.
 Also included are three tracks from previous Tech N9ne releases.
 Dr. Dre, the Haitian Super Heroes (DJ Whoo Kid & Red Spyda), Travis Barker and Cookin' Soul were later revealed as producers for the mixtape.
 The mixtape features guest appearances from Krizz Kaliko, Kutt Calhoun, Jay Rock, Big Scoob, Oobergeek, Irv Da Phenom, Nesto and others.
-The track "Hard Liquor" was originally by The Game with production by Dr. Dre intended for his Doctors Advocate album, but it did not make the final track listing.
+The track "Hard Liquor" was originally by The Game with production by Dr. Dre intended for his Doctor's Advocate album, but it did not make the final track listing.
 After the track was submitted to Whoo Kid, he then submitted it to Travis Barker to remix the track, without Tech N9ne having knowledge of the remix.